skarrmann/tackle/README.md

 One PCB is used as the logical PCB.
 All components are soldered on to this board.

 Three PCBs are used as center plates to encase the microcontroller dev board and battery.
-Note breakout sections of these PCBs must be cut out.
+Note the breakout sections of these PCBs must be cut out.

 A final PCB is used as the bottom plate.
 All the PCBs are screwed directly together.